We know accidents can happen anywhere and anytime.

-The attorneys at McCravy, Newlon and Sturkie Law Firm help people after slip and fall accidents in places like around a swimming pool, porch, stairs or walk way.
+The attorneys at McCravy, Newlon, Sturkie & Clardy Law Firm help people after slip and fall accidents in places such as around a swimming pool, porch, stairs or walk way.
 We also help people in the case of dog bites or any other injuries caused by property owners’ negligence.

 We can help you get the compensation necessary to pay the costs of:

 - lost wages.

 Falling on a slippery floor or broken sidewalk is embarrassing.
 All you want to do is get up and hope that no one saw it happen, but for almost 9 million people each year, slip and fall injuries result in a visit to a hospital emergency department for medical treatment.